oppia/oppia-web-developer-docs/GHC-Open-Source-Day-2019.md

 4. **Address review comments until all reviewers give LGTM ('looks good to me').**
    * Resolve any merge conflicts that arise.
-   * Run `bash scripts/start.sh` and play with the dev server in order to make sure that everything still works, and also to install any new dependencies that have been added since you last synced the repo.
+   * Run `python -m scripts.start` and play with the dev server in order to make sure that everything still works, and also to install any new dependencies that have been added since you last synced the repo.
    * WARNING: Do not make changes using the online GitHub editor -- this bypasses lint/presubmit checks, and will cause the code on GitHub to diverge from the code on your machine.
 Always make commits locally, and then push to GitHub.

 5. Tidy up!
 After the PR status has changed to "Merged", delete the feature branch from both your local clone and the GitHub repository